dhellmann/pymotw-3/source/urllib.parse/index.rst

 :Purpose: Split URL into components

-The :mod:`urllib.parse` module provides functions for breaking URLs down into their component parts, as defined by the relevant RFCs.
+The :mod:`urllib.parse` module provides functions for manipulating URLs and their component parts, to either break them down or build them up.

 Parsing
 =======

-The return value from the :func:`urlparse` function is an object that acts like a :class:`tuple` with six elements.
+The return value from the :func:`urlparse` function is a :class:`ParseResult` object that acts like a :class:`tuple` with six elements.

 .. literalinclude:: urllib_parse_urlparse.py
     :caption: